 The Essential Camping Packing List for Outdoor Adventures

-Over the years we’ve fine-tuned our gear to create the ultimate camping list, filled with all the essentials you need and nothing extra.
+Over the years we’ve fine-tuned our gear to create the ultimate camping essentials list, filled with all the gear you need and nothing extra.
 As Sarah’s been camping since she was a wee nipper and I’ve always enjoyed a night under the stars, there’s been plenty of time to get it just right.

 Enjoy, and remember, if you’ve got any Q’s just drop us a comment below – happy camping folks!